MicrosoftDocs/win32/desktop-src/RegProv/getqwordvalue-method-in-class-stdregprov.md

 The [Registry Dumper](https://Gallery.TechNet.Microsoft.Com/Registry-Dumper-39087876) VBScript sample uses a number of methods, including **GetQWORDValue**, to to dump registry keys based on specific inputs.

-The [Multithreaded Remote Registry Gathering with Powershell](https://Gallery.TechNet.Microsoft.Com/Multithreaded-Remote-ca714e12) sample gathers specific subkey values or an entire registry key’s subkey values with powershell and multithreading.
+The [Multithreaded Remote Registry Gathering with Powershell](https://Gallery.TechNet.Microsoft.Com/Multithreaded-Remote-ca714e12) sample gathers specific subkey values or an entire registry key s subkey values with powershell and multithreading.

 ## Requirements